CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

 The python script is "attached" to the model, such that when run directories are created for it, the python script will be placed in that run directory.

-Executable arguments are used to pass the simulation parameters to the to simulation.
+Executable arguments are used to pass the simulation parameters to the simulation.

 .. code-block:: python